 To submit the calculation under c) as a form of supporting documentation, the forebay must have submitted the following dispatch data: a maximum daily energy limit, maximum daily energy limit reason code as ‘Fuel Availability’ and a minimum daily energy limit prior to the close of the windows described in section 5.1.
-Screenshots of these values in the IESO submission screens are reqfor the remainder ofhourly values of Real-time energy schedules can be obtained from IESO generated reports for example, from the Real Time Energy and Operating Reserve Dispatch Report or 5-minute Energy and Operating Reserve Schedule Report.
-Supporting documentation required to support the best efficiency rating of a generation unit is the same supporting documentation described in the efficiency adjustment portion of the storage horizon opportunity cost in section .
+Screenshots of submitted dispatch data to the IESO are required.
+If real-time energy production reduces the available energy below submitted Max DEL for the remainder of the dispatch day, then the market participant must include the hourly values of real-time energy schedule of all resources on the forebay as supporting data.
+Real-time energy schedules can be obtained from IESO generated reports; for example, from the Real Time Energy and Operating Reserve Dispatch Report or from the 5-minute Energy and Operating Reserve Schedule Report.
+Supporting documentation required to support the best efficiency rating of a generation unit is the same supporting documentation described in the efficiency adjustment portion of the storage horizon opportunity cost in section 6.4.4.3.

 Example 2:

 Max.
 Forebay DEL = 800 MWh Min.
+Forebay DEL = 400 MWh

-Forebay DEL = 400 MWh Best Efficiency Rating Resource 1 Unit 1= 60 MW Best Efficiency Rating Resource 2 Unit 1= 70 MW Best Efficiency Rating Resource 2 Unit 2= 80 MW
+Real-time energy schedule of all resources on Forebay = 200 MWh Best Efficiency Rating Resource 1 Unit 1= 60 MW Best Efficiency Rating Resource 2 Unit 1= 70 MW Best Efficiency Rating Resource 2 Unit 2= 80 MW

-Forebay Refill Opportunity Cost Trigger Condition = 800 MWh – 400 MWh <= (60+70+80 MW) x 3
+Forebay Refill Opportunity Cost Trigger Condition = 800 MWh – 400 MWh – 200 MWh <= (60+70+80 MW) x 3

-400 MWh <= 630 MWh True, therefore, the resource is eligible to trigger/request the use of FROC.
+200 MWh <= 630 MWh True, therefore, the resource is eligible to trigger/request the use of FROC.